guillaumebrunerie/Chromiarch-OS/README.md

 Quick explanation
 -----------------

-If you are already a Chrome OS hacker, here is a very short resume of what will be done to make Arch run inside Chrome OS.
+If you are already a Chrome OS hacker, here is a very short outline of what will be done to make Arch run inside Chrome OS.
 Don’t worry, a much much more detailed explanation will follow.

 You will switch your device to developer mode, create a new partition for Arch, install